-Implementing or updating your program can positively impact your organization.
-It can lead to fewer missed work hours due to injury, reduced maintenance costs, and lower claims expenses.
-MEARIE is here to support you with your program and can offer a fleet inspection with a professional inspector.
+The implementation or updating of your program can have an overall positive impact on your organization.
+It can allow less missed hours due to injury, less money spent on maintenance and loss money that has to be spent on claims.
+MEARIE is here to support you with your program can offer a fleet inspection with a professional inspector.
 If you are interested, please contact insurance@mearie.ca to coordinate this request.